We know what you’re thinking – can you REALLY make money watching television?

-For example, whatculture.com allows you to write about a range of entertainment, including film and TV, and pays you as people read it.
+For example, whatculture.com allows you to write about a range of entertainment, including film and TV.
+They pay critics, as long as people are reading the content.

-They currently give you 40p for every 1,000 people who read it – this might not seem like a lot but they’re a big site with a lot of traffic so a really popular article could earn you a few hundred pounds (it would have to be really popular though!).
+They currently give you 40p for every 1,000 people who read it.
+While this might not seem like a lot, they’re a big site, with a lot of traffic, so a really popular article could earn you a few hundred pounds.

 Get more tips from our article on how to make money writing a blog.

-Some shows are willing to pay, and quite well, to get you there.
-Some just cover the costs of you going on the show, but if producers are willing to pay to have you and your story on their show, it’s likely to be around the £200–300 mark.
+Some shows are willing to pay quite well to get you there.
+Some just cover the costs of you going on the show, but if producers are willing to pay it’s likely to be around the £200–300 mark.

-It’s not for everyone, but if you do want to sell your story the best way is to let a PR agency do the work for you.
-They’ll receive a commission for handling your story, but they can broker the best deal for you financially.
+It’s not for everyone.
+But, if you want to sell your story, the best way is through a PR agency.
+They’ll receive a commission for handling your story, but they will broker the best deal for you financially.

-PR agencies can act as a buffer between you and the media and arrange to keep you anonymous if you wish.
-They can help you if you’re trying to get media coverage for campaigns, certain events or issues that affect peoples’ lives, or tell any number of stories that you feel the national press should know.
+PR agencies can act as a buffer between you and the media.
+Also, they can arrange to keep you anonymous, if you wish.
+They can help you if you’re trying to get media coverage for campaigns, events or issues that affect peoples’ lives, or tell any number of stories that you feel the national press should know.

-Of course you can also sell your story to magazines and newspapers.
-You can often get over £1,000 for a really juicy tale (like “my husband turned into a woman and now he’s marrying my brother”…you know the kind of thing).
+You can also sell your story to magazines and newspapers.
+You can often get over £1,000 for a really juicy tale.
 See our article on how to make money from misery for more ideas on how to do that.

 It doesn’t matter where your ideas come from, it just matters that they work.
 With the right idea, you could make game-show history.